Cirederf1/Solar-System-with-OpenGL/README.md

 2. **Open with Qt Creator:**
     - Launch Qt Creator.
     - Open the project by selecting the CMakeLists.txt file.
+       - For Linux : Use CMakeLists.txt
+       - For Windows : Rename the CMakeLists_windows.txt to CMakeLists.txt

 3. **Configure and Build:**
     - Configure the project using CMake.